List of Olmsted works

 The landscape architecture firm of Frederick Law Olmsted, and later of his sons John Charles Olmsted and Frederick Law Olmsted Jr. (known as the Olmsted Brothers), produced designs and plans for hundreds of parks, campuses and other projects throughout the United States and Canada.
 Together, these works totaled 355.
 This is a non-exhaustive list of those projects.

 Frederick Law Olmsted Sr.

 Academic campuses

 Frederick Law Olmsted Sr. designed numerous school and college campuses between 1857 and 1895.
 Some of the most famous done while he headed his firm are listed here.
+Projects continuing past Olmsted's retirement in 1895 were completed by his sons, the Olmsted Brothers.